RAIRLab/Peirce-My-Heart/README.md

 2. [**Vite**](https://vitejs.dev/) : Vite is an asset bundler and build system for large web projects with many types of resources such as typescript.
 Additionally, it provides excellent debugging features.
 We use it as a build system for Typescript, Asset Compressor, and Live Debugger.
     * **Playwright** : a testing framework compatible with Vite with support for TypeScript.
-Very similar to Vitest but more for the UI side of things.
     * **Vitest** : a testing framework native to Vite with support for TypeScript.
 It allows for github workflow compatibility and running numerous tests with one command.

 3. [**gts**](https://github.com/google/gts) : gts (Google TypeScript Style) is a set of style guidelines and tools for typescript